Continuous Edge Chromatic Numbers of Abelian Group Actions: Continuous Proper Edge Colorings of

 \begin{lemma} (Marker regions lemma \cite[Theorem 3.1]{GJ15}) Let $d>0$ be an integer.
 Then there is a relatively clopen subequivalence relation $R^n_d$ on $F(2^{\mathbb{Z}^n})$ such that each of the $R^n_d$-equivalence classes is of the form $R\cdot x$, where $R$ is an $n$-dimensional rectangle with side lengths either $d$ or $d+1$.
 Here $R^n_d$ is relatively clopen means that $\left\{(x,g)\in F(2^{\mathbb Z^n})\times\mathbb Z^n\colon (x, g\cdot x)\in R^n_d\right\}$ is a clopen subset of $F(2^{\mathbb Z^n})\times\mathbb Z^n$. \end{lemma}

 The $R^n_d$-equivalence classes in the above lemma are called {\em marker regions}.

 All the terminology we defined in the preceding subsection about an $n$-dimensional rectangle $R$ in $\mathbb{Z}^n$ can be similarly defined for a marker region of the form $R\cdot x$ for $x\in F(2^{\mathbb{Z}^n})$.
 Thus we may refer to a marker region as an $n$-dimensional rectangle in the Schreier graph $F(2^{\Z^n})$.
 In particular, for a continuous edge coloring of $F(2^{\mathbb{Z}^n})$, we may consider whether it satisfies the boundary condition and the (shifted) core condition for a marker region, and when we write the marker region as $R\cdot x$, the boundary condition and the (shifted) core condition are independent from the choice of $R$ and $x$.
+Note that the (shifted) core condition is only valid when the side lengths of the marker region are even.

 \begin{proposition} Let $k$ be a non-negative integer and let $d=4k+2$.
 Then there is a relatively clopen subequivalence relation $R^n_d$ on $F(2^{\mathbb{Z}^n})$ and a continuous proper edge $(2n+1)$-coloring of $F(2^{\mathbb{Z}^n})$ such that \begin{enumerate} \item[(i)] each of the $R^n_d$-equivalence classes is of the form $R\cdot x$, where $R$ is an $n$-dimensional rectangle with side lengths either $d$ or $d+1$; \item[(ii)] the edge coloring satisfies both the boundary condition and the core condition for each of the $R^n_d$-equivalence classes. \end{enumerate} \end{proposition}